uniswapfoundation/v4-template/GUIDE.md

 ## Introduction

 When Uniswap Labs previewed v4, the limitless flexibility of hooks stirred a million different ideas.
-Anywhere from trading order types, to oracles, to bizarre permissioned trading, v4 opens up an entirely new programming space for developers.
+From trading order types, to oracles, to bizarre permissioned trading, Uniswap v4 opens up an entirely new programming space for developers.
 To quickly experiment, iterate, and test ideas, having a starter template goes a long way.

 `v4-template` particulary focuses on providing clean abstractions while being minimally lightweight and unopinonated.
-Overall it reduces developer friction by providing:
+Overall, it reduces developer friction by defining:

 * A minimal hook contract with swap and modifyPosition hooks
-* Test setup - deploys the v4 PoolManager, router contracts, and the hook
+* Some test setup - deploys the v4 PoolManager, test tokens, the router contracts, and the hook
-* Deployment script for local and testnet deployments
+* A deployment script for local and testnet deployments

+By covering the basics, hook developers can start and validate what matters most -- the hook logic

 ## Setup